- Discover parts of Bolivia most tourists never get to experience.

 - Stay from a range of luxury accommodations at every destination.

-Day 8: Sucre to Santa Cruz – Flight to Santa Cruz
+- Day 8 - Sucre to Santa Cruz

-Day 13: Cochabamba to La Paz and Home – Return Home
+- Day 13 - Cochabamba to La Paz

 This morning, follow your expert guide around the streets of La Paz.
 During this exclusive city tour, your guide will provide interesting commentary and bring you to noteworthy historical landmarks (such as those on the central Plaza Murillo), colorful markets (including the famous Witches’ Market) and some of the city’s captivating museums.
 In the afternoon, leave the urban environs behind for a trip out to the Valley of the Moon – so-called for its knobbly pinnacles and lunar landforms, which are caused by centuries of erosion.